-Early travelers described Rhodes as a town of two parts: a castle or high town (Collachium) and a lower city.
-Today Rhodes town—sometimes referred to as Ródos town—is still a city of two parts: the Old Town, a UNESCO World Heritage Site that incorporates the high town and lower city, and the modern metropolis, or New Town, spreading away from the walls that encircle the Old Town.
-The narrow streets of the Old Town are for the most part closed to cars and are lined with Orthodox and Catholic churches, Turkish houses (some of which follow the ancient orthogonal plan), and medieval public buildings with exterior staircases and facades elegantly constructed of well-cut limestone from Lindos.
-Careful reconstruction in recent years has enhanced the harmonious effect.
+Early travelers described Rhodes as a town of two parts: a castle or high town (Collachium) and a lower area (Bourgo).
+Today Rhodes Town—sometimes referred to as Ródos Town—is still divided: the Old Town, a UNESCO World Heritage site that incorporates the walled city, and the modern metropolis, or New Town, spreading away from the old fortifications.

 The New Town is "new" only in relative terms—islanders began settling outside the walls of the Old Town with the arrival of the Turks in 1522.
 There is little here to hold the attention, however.
 Elli Beach is unconscionably crowded, and while the pedestrianized restaurant street of Nikiforou Mandilara is likeable and growing in reputation, the only other distractions are the last vestiges of Mussolini's plans to turn Rhodes into Italy's ultimate seaside retreat.
 The 1927-built Grande Albergo Delle Rose hotel, once a setting for the jet set, still lauds it over the eastern shore.